The Library Pandemic Resources page contains many additional online tools to support distance learning.

 Library Course Books are shelved alphabetically by department, and then by call number.

-What is it?: The Library's Course Books Collection contains only selected books sold at the Bookstore ... approximately 30% of the listed titles.
+What is it?: The Library's Course Books Collection contains only selected books sold at the on-line Bookstore ... approximately 11% of the listed titles.
 These are donated copies from students.
 We will accept one copy of each textbook into the collection from student donations.

 We do not purchase required textbooks ... unless special circumstances are discussed in advance between the instructor and the library.
 The collection usually does not include associated lab manuals, software packages, or CDs.